ionos-cloud/ionosctl/README.md

 ### Authenticating with Ionos Cloud

 Before using `ionosctl` to perform any operations, you will need to set your credentials for IONOS Cloud account.
-The authenticating mechanism is first checking the environment variables and if these are not set, it is checking if a configuration file exists and if the user has the right permissions for it.
+The authentication mechanism is first checking the environment variables and if these are not set, it is checking if a configuration file exists and if the user has the right permissions for it.

 You can provide your credentials: